koomen/eulercli/README.md

 - Check the output of your solution program -- `julia mysolution.jl | eulercli check`
 - Echo problem text and hashed solutions -- `eulercli problem 42`

 eulercli is written in [go](https://golang.org/).
-I built it to give back to the Project Euler community, and to get some hands-on experience with [cobra](https://github.com/spf13/cobra), and [viper](https://github.com/spf13/viper).
+I built it to give back to the Project Euler community, and to get some hands-on experience with [cobra](https://github.com/spf13/cobra).

 ## Installation